yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you will create a Migration Project within the Azure Database Migration Service.
 This project contains the connection details for both the source and target databases.

-In subsequent tasks, we will use this project to migrate both the database schema and the data itself from the on-premises SQL Server database to the Azure SQL Database.
+In subsequent tasks, you will use this project to migrate both the database schema and the data itself from the on-premises SQL Server database to the Azure SQL Database.

 1. Check that the Database Migration Service resource you created in task 3 has completed provisioning.
 You can check the deployment status from the **Deployments** pane in the **AzureMigrateRG** resource group blade.